 Corder, Henry (1855-1944), born Ipswich, Suffolk and was educated at Bootham School in the city where he developed his interest in astronomy.
 Moving to Bridgwater, Somerset he set up business as a seed and nurseryman.
 An avid collector and naturalist he was an original member of the British Astronomical Association with many of his observations using a 6-inch reflector from his home, ‘Silver Birch’ in Bridgewater (Milligan 2006; Stroobant 1907, 44).

 Jacob, William Stephen (1813-1862), born Woolavington who pursued a career in India.
 Using a 5-feet Dollond equatorial at Poonah, he produced a catalogue of 244 double stars, and made several discoveries.
-From 1848-59 he was director of the Madras Observatory, but his health suffered (see ODNB).
+From 1848-59 he was director of the Madras Observatory, but his health suffered (ODNB).

 Jones, John Harvey (1859-1896), born Corsham nr.
 Bath, he took up an interest in astronomy after joining his father’s organ and musical instrument business in Bristol.
-An observer of the Moon and planets he was a founder member of the British Astronomical Association (see ‘Obit.’, MNRAS, 57 (1897), 213-4).
+An observer of the Moon and planets he was a founder member of the British Astronomical Association (Obit., MNRAS, 57 (1897), 213-4).

 Lawson, Henry (1774-1855), born Greenwich, lived in Hereford, and then from 1841 in Bath where he established a splendid observatory (see Lawson Observatory below).
 He intended to give his entire valuable collection to Nottingham to establish a Midland Observatory for astronomy and meteorology, but although the money was raised by subscription, the committee challenged the value of the instruments, and the plan failed.
-His telescope and instrument were then presented to the Royal Naval School at New Cross near Greenwich (‘Obit.’, MNRAS, 16 (1856), 86-90; ODNB).
+His telescope and instrument were then presented to the Royal Naval School at New Cross near Greenwich (Obit., MNRAS, 16 (1856), 86-90; ODNB).